Cord Cutting Guides, News, and Reviews

 I was able to go from visiting the TunnelBear site to being up and running with the TunnelBear VPN in under 10 minutes, with time to stop for coffee along the way.
 It really is that simple.
-Given my previous experience with VPNs, I’d assumed that this super-quick setup had just set me up with a default configuration that I would need to adjust.
+Given my previous experience with VPNs — we've reviewed ExpressVPN, Encrypt.me, and everything in between — I’d assumed that this super-quick setup had just set me up with a default configuration that I would need to adjust.
 But I was surprised to find that the settings menu has only four tabs, each with just a handful of settings — most of which were about notifications and startup behavior rather than security.

 Thanks to the quick setup, it wasn’t long before I had installed and tested TunnelBear on a macOS laptop, an iPhone, and a Windows laptop.
 I also tried out the TunnelBear browser extension (I tested it with the Chrome browser).
 Every single one of these apps and extensions was easy to install and use.
 The only one that offered any complication at all was the iOS app, which required me to click through a couple of extra screens to set up the VPN — and those extra steps were due to the iPhone itself rather than TunnelBear.

-Simplicity is great, and TunnelBear does it well; it's a worthy competitor to other simple VPNs, like Cyberghost. but I have things I want to get done with a VPN, and you probably do, too.
+Simplicity is great, and TunnelBear does it well; it's a worthy competitor to other VPNs that put simplicity first, such as Cyberghost, which we reviewed recently as well. but I have things I want to get done with a VPN, and you probably do, too.
 If you are a cord cutter you probably want to stream some content.
 Unfortunately, not all streaming services tolerate VPNs — many detect VPN users and block them from streaming, because VPNs can allow streamers to circumvent content restrictions.
 If you don’t want to have to choose between your security and your entertainment, it’s important to know that a VPN will work with popular streaming services.